KatyaKobari/Course-Manager-AVL-Trees/README.md

 - Deleting a course by code, by the first letter of the course name, or by department.

--Saving course data to a file.
+- Saving course data to a file.

 AVL Tree Implementation: